Cortisol and Testosterone: 20 Ways To Reduce Your Cortisol Levels Naturally

 10. Stand Tall

-Body language has an immense effect on the brain in regards to testosterone levels.
+Body language has an immense effect on the brain and body in regards to testosterone levels.

 If you stand more confidently, research shows that you will indeed become more confident and testosterone levels will rise.